Daniela Melchior: 2021–present: Hollywood work

-In 2021, she was cast in crime thriller Marlowe and action thriller Assassin Club.
+In 2021, Melchior was cast in the crime thriller Marlowe and action thriller Assassin Club.
 In March 2022, she joined the cast of the tenth Fast & Furious film titled, Fast X, with Vin Diesel offering her the role after seeing her performance in The Suicide Squad.
 In June 2022, it was announced that she would collaborate for the second time with James Gunn in his MCU film Guardians of the Galaxy Vol. 3, making her the first Portuguese actress to appear in an MCU film.
 Gunn is reported to have written the character, Ura, specifically for Melchior.
 In August 2022, she joined the action film Road House, a remake of the 1989 film.
 In 2024, she joined the cast of action comedy Balls Up, directed by Peter Farrelly.
 In August 2025, she starred in the mystery thriller American Sweatshop; with critics saying that Melchior was underused in the movie.
 In October 2025, it was announced that Melchior would star in the comedy horror Anaconda, a remake of the 1997 film, and in the action comedy Violent Night 2.

-Personal life
+In 2023, Melchior went to Paris Fashion Week as a Balmain's muse.
+On International Women's Day, French fashion company ba&sh invited Melchior for their new campaign.

+Activism and advocacy

 Melchior has been involved in various activist movements, particularly those focused on anti-racism.
 In 2020, she participated in Blackout Tuesday, a global wave of protests after the murder of George Floyd, and took part in an anti-racism protest in Lisbon.
-She criticized the launch of the all female space crew Blue Origin's New Shepard, saying "the opposite of women's empowerment".
+In April 2025, Melchior was one of the public figures who criticized the launch of the all-female space crew Blue Origin's New Shepard, calling it "the opposite of women's empowerment" and a "waste of money, resources and pollution just to put a group of women in space and sell it as women's power."

+Personal life

+Before the filming of The Suicide Squad, Melchior suffered from health issues due to the anxiety she felt working with high-profile actors on the shoot such as Margot Robbie and Idris Elba.
 Melchior has attention deficit hyperactivity disorder and anxiety.
-Before the recording of The Suicide Squad, Melchior suffered from irritable bowel syndrome due to the pressure of working with actors such as Margot Robbie and Idris Elba.
-In 2023, Melchior went to Paris Fashion Week as a Balmain's muse.
-On International Women's Day, French fashion company ba&sh invited Melchior for their new campaign.
-Melchior was on the cover of Vogue Portugal in June 2024.